-Governance Governance The organization's governance ar ound climate related risks and oppo rtunities Strategy Strategy 5.7 The actual and potential impacts on the organization's business, str of climate-related risks and opportu ategy, and financial planning Risk Risk Management ľ lanagement The process used by the organiza - and manage climate related risks Metrics Metrics and Targets and The metrics and targets used to a relevant climate=related risks and - Targets opportonnico CFD Content Index Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities.
-Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's business, strategy, and financial planning where such information is material.
-Disclose how the organization identifies, assesses, and manages climate-related risks.
-Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material.
-Recommended Disclosures Recommended Disclosures Recommended Disclosures Recommended Disclosures a) Describe the board's oversight of climate-related risks and opportunities. a) Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term. a) Describe the organization's processes for identifying and assessing climate-related risks. a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and r management process. b) Describe management's role in assessing and managing climate-related risks and opportunities. b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning. b) Describe the organization's processes for managing climate-related risks. b) Disclose Scope 1, Scope and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks. c) Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario. a 2°C c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management. c) Describe the targets used by the organization to manage climate-relate risks and opportunities an performance against the targets.
+a) Describe the board's oversight of climate-related risks and opportunities. a) Describe the climate-related risks and opportunities the organization has identified over the short, medi- um, and long term. a) Describe the organization's pro- cesses for identifying and assessing climate-related risks. a) Disclose the metrics used by the organization to assess climate-re- lated risks and opportunities in line with its strategy and risk manage- ment process. b) Describe management's role in assessing and managing climate-related risks and opportu- nities. b) Describe the impact of cli- mate-related risks and opportuni- ties on the organization's business- es, strategy, and financial planning. b) Describe the organization's processes for managing climate-re-lated risks. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and related risks. c) Describe the resilience of the organization's strategy, taking into consideration different climate-re- lated scenarios, including a 2°C or lower scenario. c) Describe how processes for iden- tifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management. c) Describe the targets used by the organization to manage climate-re- lated risks and opportunities and performance against the targets.

-CDP Climate and TCFD
+CDP Climate Change and TCFD

-LSG has reported to the Carbon Disclosure Project (CDP) Climate questionnaire since 2013, as well as CDP Water (since 2020) and CDP Forests (since 2020).
+LSG has reported to the Carbon Disclosure Project (CDP) via the CDP Climate questionnaire since 2013, as well as CDP Water (since 2020) and CDP Forests (since 2020).
 Reporting to the CDP has been an important step for the Group to better identify and manage the climate-related impacts of our business activities.
 2022 was the first year where our CDP report was aligned with the TCFD framework.
+The Group delivered a TCFD aligned report in 2023 as well.
 Climate scenario analysis was first developed in 2020/2021 and advanced in 2023.
-The TCFD's focus and guidance on our climate-related financial impact and scenario analysis is an important process, both to ensure transparency, and to improve our understanding of how climate-related issues can affect us, and how we will mitigate expected climate changes in the future.
+TCFD's focus and guidance on our climate-related financial impact and scenario analysis is an important process, both to ensure transparency and to improve our understanding of how climate-related issues can affect us and how we can mitigate expected climate changes in the future.

-In 2022, LSG achieved a B score in CDP Climate and we have ambitions to improve the score in 2023, by working systematically with our climate and sustainability strategy and initiatives as well as by further developing our reporting routines.
+In 2023, LSG achieved an A- (Leadership) score in the CDP Climate Change section.
+To earn an A/A- score from CDP, organizations must show environmental leadership, disclosing action on climate change as well as demonstrating best practice in strategy and action.
+LSG has an ambition to improve its score in 2024 by working systematically with our climate and sustainability strategy and initiatives as well as by further developing our reporting routines to enable more accurate and transparent reporting.
 Since we started to collect and report our emissions data in 2010, we have established a solid reporting foundation.
-Our TCFD assessment has played an important role in further developing this, as it helps us to continuously assess what short- and long-term actual and potential risks are relevant to us.
-Thus we are able to identify gaps and build mitigation strategies around them to ensure future-proofing of LSG.
+Our TCFD assessment has played an important role in further developing this, as it helps us to continuously assess what short- and longterm actual and potential risks are relevant to us.
+Thus, we are able to identify gaps and build mitigation strategies around them to ensure the future-proofing of LSG.

-The Corporate Sustainability Reporting Directive (CSRD) and TCFD
+The EU's Corporate Sustainability Reporting Directive (CSRD) and TCFD